junxit/us-congress-code/title-16/chapter-10b/sec-777b.md

 Amendment by Pub.
 L. 98–369 effective Oct.
 1, 1984, and applicable with respect to fiscal years beginning after Sept.
 30, 1984, see section 1014(b) of Pub.
 L. 98–369, set out as a note under section 777 of this title.

+### Availability of Funds Until Expended

+Act Aug.
+31, 1951, ch.
+375, title I, § 101, 65 Stat.
+262, provided that: “For carrying out the provisions of the Act of August 9, 1950 (Public Law 681) [this chapter], amounts equal to the revenues described in section 3 of said Act [this section] and credited during the next preceding fiscal year and each fiscal year thereafter, to remain available until expended.”

+### Executive Documents

 ### Transfer of Functions

 Transfer of functions to Secretary of Commerce from Secretary of the Interior by Reorg.
 Plan No. 4 of 1970, eff.
 Oct.
 3, 1970, 35 F.R.
 15627, 84 Stat.
 2090, see note set out under section 777 of this title.

-### Availability of Funds Until Expended

-Act Aug.
-31, 1951, ch.
-375, title I, § 101, 65 Stat.
-262, provided that: “For carrying out the provisions of the Act of August 9, 1950 (Public Law 681) [this chapter], amounts equal to the revenues described in section 3 of said Act [this section] and credited during the next preceding fiscal year and each fiscal year thereafter, to remain available until expended.”